 1 Safety or driver assistance features are no substitute for the driver's responsibility to operate the vehicle in a safe manner.
 The driver should remain attentive to traffic, surroundings and road conditions at all times.
 Visibility, weather and road conditions may affect feature performance.
-Read the vehicle Owner's Manual for more important feature limitations and information.
+Read the vehicle 0wner's Manual for more important feature limitations and information.
 2 With available 3.6L V6 engine or Duramax 2.8L Turbo-Diesel 4-cylinder engine.
-3 With available Tow Package.
-4 Requires available AWD.

-5 Requires available 2.0L engine.
-6 Requires Silverado 3500HD Crew Cab 2WD DRW model with available Duramax 6.6L Turbo-Diesel V8 engine and fifth-wheel hitch.
+3 Included with Trailering Package.
+4 Requires All-Wheel Drive (AWD).
+5 Included with available 2.0L 4-cylinder engine.
+6 Available on Silverado 1500.
+7 Requires Silverado 3500HD Crew Cab 2WD DRW model with available Duramax 6.6L V8 Turbo-Diesel engine and fifth-wheel hitch.
 Before you buy a vehicle or use it for trailering, carefully review the Trailering section of the Owner's Manual.
 The weight of passengers, cargo and options or accessories may reduce the amount you can tow.

-9 TRAILERING TECHNOLOGIES (CONTINUED)
+10 TRAILERING TECHNOLOGIES (CONTINUED)